universetraveller/CatenaD4J/README.md

 ### Default loader
 Catena4J use [DefaultPathLoader](internal/default_loader.py) as default loader.
 It loads bugs' infomation via specific formatted paths.
 By creating these specific files and adding a new entry into bugs-registry assigning loader to default, we can create a new active bug.
 ## Reproduce experiments
-Folder `scripts` contains all experiment codes to construct this dataset.
+Folder [scripts](scripts) contains all experiment codes to construct this dataset.

-1. [construct\_database](scripts/construct_database) contains scripts to prepare required data for following steps.
-2. [analyze\_tests](scripts/analyze_tests) contains scripts to collect all possible identifiers of assertion statements for spliting tests.
-3. [split\_tests](scripts/split_tests) is to generate new failing tests code to make sure the failing tests contain only single assertion statement.
-4. [parse\_patches](scripts/parse_patches) is to identify hunks to fix automatically.
-5. [generate\_bugs](scripts/generate_bugs) contains an implementation of bug isolation algorithm to generate isolated bugs from existing bugs.
+Please check [README of scripts](scripts/README.md) for information and guides about how to reproduce the experiments.

 ## Statistics
 Check [here](scripts/generate_bugs/statstics) for the statistics of current bugs